Family, Relational, and Youth Counselling

 Payment by credit card, e-transfer, or cash

 Sessions are not currently covered by extended health benefits, even with a referral from a medical professional.
-Once I complete my licensing designation, I will be able to accept extended health benefits — anticipated spring 2026.
+Once I complete my licensing designation, I will be able to accept extended health benefits — anticipated Summer 2026.

 Cancellations require 24 hours notice — late cancellations and no-shows are charged the full fee